LawWanFung/rovo-chinese-chess/README.md

 - **Chariot (車)**: Moves horizontally and vertically
 - **Cannon (炮/砲)**: Moves like chariot, captures by jumping over pieces
 - **Soldier (兵/卒)**: Moves forward, can move sideways after crossing river

+### Special Rules:
+- **Flying General (飛將)**: Kings facing each other on the same file with no pieces between them can capture each other directly.
+Pieces between facing kings cannot move away.

 ## Technology Stack